mi-hol/HeishaMon/README.md

 # Using the software
 HeishaMon is able to communicate with the Panasonic Aquarea H, J, K and L&series.
-[Confirmed by users types of HP you can find here](HeatPumpType.md) \
+[The unique model identifiers confirmed to work by users are here](HeatPumpType.md) \
 If you want to compile this image yourself be sure to use the mentioned libraries and support for a filesystem on the esp8266 so select the correct flash option in arduino ide for that.

 When starting, without a configured wifi, an open-wifi-hotspot will be visible allowing you to configure your wifi network and your MQTT server.
 Configuration page will be located at http://192.168.4.1 .